A note about this collaborative piece – the following blog article was co-authored by Jeff Setzer, Abhirami Coimbatore, and Rachel Gintner.

 “With other systems, you simply get a failure notification and you’re left to figure out which surfaces can be offset to the desired amount, and try again with a smaller selection.
 The recent SOLIDWORKS enhancement is a result of the continuous improvement mentality at Dassault Systèmes.”

 “People like choice in how they buy their software, and SOLIDWORKS continues to expand choice in licensing while their competitors take choices away.
 In the beginning, SOLIDWORKS had a single-workstation perpetual license option, and that’s still available today.
-For those who want the flexibility of online-based single-user licensing, that is available, as is on-premise network license sharing.”
+For those who want the flexibility of online-based single-user licensing, that is available, as is on-premise network license sharing (aka multi-user perpetual licensing).
+Autodesk, on the other hand, is removing these choices, forcing its customers to adopt subscription ‘pay to play’ licenses across the board.”

 Top 6 Advantages